codingMustache/codingMustache/README.md

 ## Joke of the Day

-I asked the surgeon if I could administer my own anesthetic, they said: go ahead, knock yourself out.
+My pet mouse 'Elvis' died last night.
+He was caught in a trap..

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+When was the programming language &quot;C#&quot; released?
- 1. 2016
+ 1. 1998
- 2. 2013
+ 2. 1999
- 3. 2009
+ 3. 2001
- 4. 2011
+ 4. 2000

 <details>
   <summary>Answer</summary>
-  2016
+  2000
 </details>